khallmark/florida-tenant-advocate/README.md

 ## 🎯 Mission & Goals

-The Orlando Tenant Advocate empowers tenants facing eviction in Orlando, Florida with critical legal education and organizational tools.
+The Florida Tenant Advocate empowers tenants facing eviction in Florida with critical legal education and organizational tools.
 Our mission is to bridge the knowledge gap between complex landlord-tenant law and real-world tenant needs.

 ### Core Objectives
 - **🎓 Education**: Demystify Florida Statutes Chapter 83 in plain language